 Mall management and owners, try as they might, cannot usually save a dying mall once it is done for.
 Besides all the other things mentioned above, the American consumer overall is poorer today - thanks to lower real wages, inflation, increasing taxation, decreasing employment security, high personal debt levels, etc. So he cannot be counted upon to save the sinking ship.
 There are fewer dollars in play today, and what is available largely goes to the established, healthy, and dominant centers since American consumers are like so many lemmings, frequenting the places where everyone else goes.
 And the dominant centers have more shops to offer, provide more amenities, and generally anchor large and well-established retail centers centrally located in the suburbs.

-as having succumbed to commercial failure was exterminated by the rise and reign of the superthug.
+The first mall ever recorded as having succumbed to commercial failure was exterminated by the rise and reign of the superthug.
 It is instructive to study the fate of this mall, which remains empty, unused, and standing among the ghetto ruins of its home city, thirty years after it closed its doors for business for the final time.
 For this is the wave of the future - the anti-civilization, the reverse of progress, the triumph of death over life - unless this country gets its act together and exterminates superthuggery from its culture and society.